Roll20/roll20-api-scripts/RollCapture/README.md

 ## Quick Start

 1. Install RollCapture
+2. Run `!rollcapture dissect` then make a roll — shows all template fields and values (helps you write rules)
-2. Run `!rollcapture rule D&D 5E Skills` to create a rule handout
+3. Run `!rollcapture rule D&D 5E Skills` to create a rule handout
-3. Edit the handout with your capture rules
+4. Edit the handout with your capture rules
-4. Run `!rollcapture reload`
+5. Run `!rollcapture reload`
-5. Roll a skill check — captured values fire matching abilities
+6. Roll a skill check — captured values fire matching abilities

 ## Rule Format